 What Do Wasps Eat?

-The wasps that we are most commonly aware of, are those that sting us, and these are the paper wasps.
+Wasps eat many different things.
+The wasps we are most commonly aware of, are those that sting us, and these are the paper wasps.

 Paper wasps are social insects and just like other social insects related to them (bees and ants) they harvest food to feed both themselves and the brood (larvae).